 In other words, my conversion rabbi was not nearly as available to me as thousands of other rabbis who teach and hold services online.
 I had and I still have a virtual yeshiva with no walls.
 There are male and female Jewish experts teaching on every Torah portion, every holiday and every moral issue I face.

-As for consistency, I have worked with an Orthodox rabbi in Jerusalem on Skype every week for nine years so far.
+As for consistency, I have worked with an Orthodox rabbi in Jerusalem on Skype every week for ten years so far.
 This is more personal interaction than most people in local congregations have with their rabbis.

 There is no shame is being an Internet Jew in a virtual yeshiva.